 6 The Motor Vehicles Instructors Amendment Regulations 1996 r.
 6 is a transitional provision that is of no further effect.

 7 The Motor Vehicle Drivers Instructors Amendment Regulations (No. 2) 2001 r.
 9 and Sch.
 1 and 2 are transitional and saving provisions that are of no further effect.

-8 On the date as at which this compilation was prepared, the Motor Vehicle Drivers Instructors Amendment Regulations 2015 r.
-3 and 4 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Motor Vehicle Drivers Instructors Regulations 1964.

-4. Regulation 13 replaced

-Delete regulation 13 and insert:

-13. Fees

-The fees specified in the Table are payable for the matters specified in the Table.

-Table